River North: Recent developments

 River North from 1990 to 2012 became one of Chicago's top neighborhoods for nightlife especially along Franklin Street and Hubbard Street.
 It is a top destination for restaurants, nightclubs and living for people who move to Chicago.
 During this time numerous highrises have been developed, dramatically increasing the population of River North.

-Economy
+Consular offices

-The Consulate-General of the People's Republic of China in Chicago is located at 100 West Erie Street in River North; the consulate's visa office is located in River North but east of the Gallery District.
+The Consulate-General of the People's Republic of China in Chicago is located at 100 West Erie Street in River North.

-The Royal Thai Consulate-General of Chicago is located at 700 North Rush Street in River North, east of the Gallery District.
+The Royal Thai Consulate-General of Chicago is located at 700 North Rush Street in River North.